 What is the definition of a soft tissue injury claim under the Protocol?

-Essentially under the Pre-Action Protocol for Low Value Personal Injury Claims in Road Traffic Accidents, a Medco report must first be obtained in all soft tissue injury RTA claims.
+Essentially under the Pre-Action Protocol for Low Value Personal Injury Claims in Road Traffic Accidents, a Medco report must first be obtained in all soft tissue injury road traffic accident claims.
 In practice, insurers and Claimant solicitors often depart from the scheme in the event that a Medco report would be a waste of money and time and there is agreement.

 Medical Agencies (MROs) and expert registration and accreditation